What are micronutrients and why they are an important part of nutrition?

 Selenium is an essential micronutrient associated with cancer, cardiovascular disease and autoimmune disease.
 Amongst UK women low whole-blood selenium levels have recently been linked to increased pre-eclampsia and pregnancy-induced hypertension risk.
 40% of adults in their twenties had very low selenium intake.
 Selenium can be found in seafood and Brazil nuts.

 Iron is an important micronutrient that ensures the development of normal red blood cells and healthy immune function Iron deficiency has also been associated with higher rates of depression in pregnancy.
 33% of women aged 20–29 years had very low iron intake.
-Iron can be found in lean red meat, fortified cereals and eggs.
+Iron can be found in red meat and eggs.